-Next, write a company summary for your firm.
-The goal is to create a concise overview of your firm, giving all important details describing your practice and clients, including:
+Next, write a company summary for your firm, something concise that provides a general overview of your firm, while providing important details describing your practice and clients, including:

 - Service(s): What type of law do you practice?
 What types of clients do you serve?

 Firm values: Restate your mission statement and core values.